interlay/interbtc-ui/src/assets/user-guide.md

 3. Once you have made the BTC payment, continue to the next page.
 4. Enter the TXID of your Bitcoin transaction and close the dialogue.
 5. Wait.
 Once your transaction is included in Bitcoin and has gained sufficient confirmations, a button to finalize the issue process in the table.
-6. Click on this “Execute” button to finalize the Issue process and claim your PolkaBTC.
+6. Click on the “Execute” button to finalize the Issue process and claim your PolkaBTC.

 <div id="redeem"></div>